-Misusing prescription drugs can result in disciplinary action at Noorda-COM and, potentially, conviction with jail time.
-Additional information pertaining to employee drug and alcohol use along with the College's right to require post-accident drug and alcohol screening or screening based on reasonable suspicion can be located in the Noorda-COM employee and student handbooks.
+Misuse of prescription drugs can result in disciplinary action at Noorda-COM and, potentially, conviction with jail time.
+Additional information pertaining to employee drug and alcohol use along with the College's right to require post-accident drug and alcohol screening or screening based on reasonable suspicion can be located in the Noorda-COM employee handbook.